Introduction

 📌 Example 1

 This projected revenue is divided across the selected period.
-Each day in July now carries €32.26 of projected revenue.
+Each day in July now carries €32.26 of projected revenue, as seen in the Financial items data source report below.

 📌 Example 2